z9er/CyberpunkTHING/modlist.md

 ## Bug Fixes

+**[AccessPoint Quickhack drop chance fix](https://www.nexusmods.com/cyberpunk2077/mods/6841)** - Fixes an access point bug where if you fail to get a quickhack from an access point 10 times in a row you will never get another quickhack from an access point with that character

 **[Armor Fix for All Weapons](https://www.nexusmods.com/cyberpunk2077/mods/2834)** - Makes armor reduce damage from all weapon types, not just ranged, and adjusts how armor interacts with shotguns, Oda’s gun, etc. where it was too effective

 **[Berserk Fix](https://www.nexusmods.com/cyberpunk2077/mods/4310)** - Corrects Berserk to actually apply the armor and resistance values it was supposed to have